-This is only a sample, not a complete list of immigration references and resources.
+These are only examples, not a complete list of immigration references and resources.
 Depending on the types of immigration services your organization provides, seek other resources by talking to experts in the field.
 At a minimum, it is recommended that your organization have print copies of the Immigration and Nationality Act (INA) and Title 8 of the Code of Federal Regulations (8 CFR) as well as online resources, which are readily available.
 In addition, it is highly recommended that your organization have a budget to purchase and update immigration law library resources annually since immigration laws change constantly.